sourabhvamdevan/auto-accept-linkedIn/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to improve this extension, follow these steps:
+If you’d like to improve this extension.